JeyaViknan/quantum-vs-classicalML/FINAL_SUMMARY.md

 ## Ready to Run

-The enhanced Jeya's Algorithm is now ready for use! 🎉
+The enhanced AGRI-ENSEMBLE is now ready for use! 🎉

 All features requested have been implemented, tested, and debugged.